wieerwill/Informatik/Systemsicherheit.md

   - This can only be a server that can extract the session key from the ticket $Ticket_{Alice/Server}=\{Alice,Server ,..., SessionKey_{Alice/Server}\}_{K_{TGS/Server}}$

 Getting a Ticket for a Server
-- Are valid for a pair ⟨client, server⟩
+- Are valid for a pair \langleclient, server\rangle
 - Are issued (but for TGS-Ticket itself) only by TGS
 - Ticket request to TGS: $(server, TGS ticket, authenticator)$